Attleboro area drive underway to raise $1.5 million for virus needs

 “More and more people are finding themselves in financial distress and turning to our nonprofits for help,” said Amanda Blount, executive director of The Literacy Center.
 “That is why this fund is so critical.
 This fund provides us with an opportunity to address this crisis as a unified community, so we can all come out on the other side of this stronger than we were before.”

 A one-week, communitywide Stronger Together Fund drive will begin Monday, April 20.
-Donate at strongertogetherattleboro.org/donate.
+People can contribute at strongertogetherattleboro.org/donate.

 The United Way of Massachusetts Bay and Merrimack Valley has committed to support the fund as a lead sponsor, donating more than $100,000.